Celo (CELO) Price Hits $0.67

 CELO is a utility and governance asset for the Celo community, which has a fixed supply and variable value.
 With CELO, users can help shape the direction of the Celo Platform.”

-It is usually not possible to buy alternative cryptocurrencies such as Celo directly using U.S. dollars.
-Investors seeking to acquire Celo should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Celo using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Celo directly using U.S. dollars.
+Investors seeking to acquire Celo should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Celo using one of the exchanges listed above.

 Receive News & Updates for Celo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Celo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.